simpleviewinc/mongolayer/README.md

 });
 ```

-In this model we have a published boolean as well as a startdate and enddate.
-The intent of this is that the user can publish a post, but can specify an optional enddate where the post will no longer appear on the site.
+In this model we have a published boolean as well as startdate and enddate.
+This allows the user to publish a post, but also specify the date it will show up on the site (defaulting to now), and they can specify an optional enddate where the post will no longer appear on the site.
 If no enddate is supplied it will always be on the site.

 Now, if a developer wants to get all posts which are "active", meaning that they are published and today's date is between their startdate and enddates (if the post has them), the developer would perform the following query.